resotto/gochk/README.md

 ### Tuning the number of goroutine

-If `printViolationsAtTheBottom` is `false`, gochk prints results with goroutine.
+If `printViolationsAtTheBottom` is `false`, Gochk prints results with goroutine.

 You can change the number of goroutine in print.go: